 - Most linear site recordings take place in conjunction with the field archaeologist, the land managing agency, the State Historic Preservation Officer, and the linear sites guidelines.
 The Antiquities Records staff is usually unable to assist in defining linear site definition, site scope, or other site recording issues.
 Please consult with the online resources or individuals listed above.

 - Consult with your land managing agency for additional specifics pertaining to linear resources occurring on their land.

-- Utah State History makes no warranty or guarantee as to the content, accuracy, timeliness, or completeness of any of the data provided, and assumes no legal responsibility for the information contained in these data reports.
+- Antiquities makes no warranty or guarantee as to the content, accuracy, timeliness, or completeness of any of the data provided, and assumes no legal responsibility for the information contained in these data reports.
 Information sources should be consulted for verification of the information contained in these data reports.
 Please notify records staff of any discrepancies- but again, as noted earlier, we do not have the resources to check the accuracy of names beyond what is reported by the field archaeologist.